Today I am sharing the Inle lake travel guide. It will include how to get to Inle Lake, things to do, where to eat and more.

 How to get to Inle Lake

-But I had enough trekking done by this point, so, I opted for a 2 hours minivan ride.
+One of the ways is through 3 days trekking from Kalaw.
+But I had enough trekking done by this point.
+So, I opted for a second option which is a 2 hours minivan ride.
 Turns out the minivan DOES NOT drop you off at the Inle Lake.
 It stops at Nyaungshwe, which is the town 20mins far from Inle Lake.

 Something worth mentioning is, most Inle Lake tours leave from Nyuangshwe and, after a day exploring the lake, return to Nyuangshwe.
 It might sound nice to some but there is nothing to see here except the bars, restaurants, and stray dogs.

 If you have met and chatted with fellow travelers in the minivan then you might be sharing the cost of the cab to Inle lake or if you are on your own, haggle a bit before agreeing on the final price.
 Cab price varies between 20000-60000 Kyat depending on the location of your hotel in Inle Lake.